 Enneagram Motivations Of Type Nine: The Peacemaker

 As a dominant Enneagram type nine, you don’t like conflict, so you resolve the conflicts between others to keep the peace with everyone.
-You are empathetic and open-minded, so you are understanding of different perspectives in conflict.
-You are scared of your friend groups separating, so you keep the peace no matter the cost to you.
+You are empathetic and open-minded, so you understand different perspectives in conflict.
+You are scared of your friend groups separating, so you keep the peace no matter your cost.

 - Enneagram Core Desires: Being stable and feeling at peace